expresspigeon/blog/src/content/kb/deliverability/whitelabeling.md

 # IP Whitelabeling

-IP Whitelabeling is a process of tying the sending  domain to a sending IP address.
+IP Whitelabeling is a process of tying a sending  domain to a sending IP address.
 There are three email technology standards that make help ISPs relate sending domains and sending IP addresses: SPF, DKIM and PTR